Ladies, perhaps you can help me:

 Hack and slash zombie action with girly "sparkle" power

 And what are those medals good for?
-Slutty costumes, of course!
+Skimpy costumes, of course!

 Basic combat is sound, but conflicted

 The basic combat mechanics are pretty sound, offering a wide variety of moves and combos.
-The problem is that too many of the moves need to be unlocked.
+The problem is that too many of the moves need to be unlocked, and if you pick the wrong moves, then you'll have trouble earning medals and unlocking the rest of the moves.
 If you really like the game, then this is a great thing, since you can go through the game again in order to use the new moves you've acquired, and to gain access to the higher-level moves as well.
 But if you're only going to give the game one playthrough, then the combat may come off as simplistic and tedious, since you'll be stuck using the same moves over and over again.
 A few combos that you'll get fairly early end up being too powerful and get repeated too often.

 Get multiple zombies lined up in a row to decapitate them as a group for bonus points!
 Unless your melee attacks pushed them all apart...